ArmisSecurity/armis-sdk-python/README.md

 > ```

 ## Entity clients
-Once you have an instance of `ArmisSdk`, you can start interacting with the various clients, each handles use-cases of a specific entity.
+Once you have an instance of `ArmisSdk`, you can start interacting with the various clients.
+Each handles use-cases of a specific entity.

 > [!NOTE]